Skip to content

 Who we are

-The foundation was incorporated in 2026 as a nonprofit educational organization.
+The Water Awareness Initiative launched in 2026 as the educational arm of Poseidon Solutions, LLC.
 Our editorial team includes researchers, public-health practitioners, and writers with backgrounds in environmental health, water engineering, and science journalism.
-We are deliberately opaque about individual identities for the early period of the foundation's existence — partly because we want the work to be judged on its merits, and partly because environmental-health reporting attracts more lawsuits than most journalism.
+We are deliberately opaque about individual identities for the early period of the initiative's existence — partly because we want the work to be judged on its merits, and partly because environmental-health reporting attracts more lawsuits than most journalism.
 We will name our team publicly when we are confident we can do so without chilling honest reporting.

 What we are not